 - (1) Subsections 15C(1) and (3) do not apply if: - (a) the customer, or prospective customer, of the regulated interactive gambling service is the provider of a gambling service; and - (b) the other conditions (if any) determined under subsection (2) have been satisfied.

-In the case of proceedings for an offence against subsection 15C(1), the defendant bears an evidential burden in relation to the matters in this subsection (see subsection 13.3(3) of the Criminal Code).
+A person who wishes to rely on this subsection bears an evidential burden in relation to the matter in this subsection (see subsection 13.3(3) of the Criminal Code and section 96 of the Regulatory Powers Act).